obcache/AnchorOS/README.md

 # AnchorOS

-## Why AnchorOS?
-Govern your ChatGPT session data with portable, versioned capsules.

-## Statement of Intent
-Adaptability is a feature, not a flaw.
-Strictness where safety and integrity are non-negotiable; flexibility where meaning and creativity thrive.

-## Getting Started
-Upload BaseInstall bundle, then run:
-| anchor init

-## Commands
-...
-| anchor init            # strict by default; 'fast' optional
-...
-...
-| anchor capsule commit base
-...
-...
-| anchor capsule commit all
-...
-...
-| anchor snapshot        # alias of commit all
-...
-...
-| anchor capsule get <name>
-...
-...
-| anchor capsule get all
-...
-...
-| anchor stop | anchor quit
-...
-...
-| anchor help
-...

-_Last built: 2025-10-07T19:26:27Z_# AnchorOS

 **AnchorOS** is a modular governance layer for ChatGPT sessions.
 It transforms raw session sprawl into **structured, portable, and governable capsules**, enabling consistent and repeatable workflows.